desicochrane/blogger/src/posts/2018-02-14-gopher-forth-and-multiply.md

   result := Multiply1(a<<1, n>>1)

   if n&0x1 == 1 {
-    return result + a // account for error of "a" for case where "n" is odd }
+    // account for error of "a"
+    // for case where "n" is odd
+    return result + a
+  }

   return result